The College of Business

 Other academic buildings include Eifrig Hall, used primarily for the natural and physical sciences, and Addison Hall, which encompasses the administrative offices of the University as well as classrooms upstairs.

 The Klinck Memorial Library building houses three floors containing thousands of resources and research spaces for individual and group work.
 The upper level includes: a group study lounge area, private study carrels, testing rooms, conference rooms, the Center for Church Music and CougarNet.
-The main level includes: a circulation desk, librarian reference support, and Mac and PC computer stations, and the Library Cafe.
-The lower level includes: early childhood literature and curriculum items, the University Archives, private study carrels, and a group study room.
+The main level includes: the circulation desk, librarian reference support, the Trailblazer Library Center to support first-generation students, Mac and PC computer stations, and the Library Cafe.
+The lower level includes: the Cougar Cavern for student clubs, early childhood literature and curriculum items, the University Archives, private study carrels, and group study rooms.

 Geiseman Gymnasium houses two gymnasiums, classrooms, athletic offices, the Fitness Center with cardiovascular and functional training equipment, two newly renovated weight rooms and a human performance laboratory.
 Outdoor athletic and recreational areas include a new all-weather track and football/soccer field, tennis courts and a field house/concession stand adjacent to softball and baseball fields.